Game of Phones: History of Erlang and Elixir

 In the words of a great man, “Elixir” is basically “Tooling”.

 Not unlike games, the world of telecommunications has given us technology that has bloomed while enabling reliable, multi-user high load systems.
 For example, WhatsApp built its entire startup on Erlang and FreeBSD.
-(Erlang was phased out by Facebook in favor of in-house C++ libraries only to get back to Erlang some years later.)

 Among other companies that have successfully used BEAM languages to create large-scale systems that work reliably and serve large numbers of users every day, we can name Facebook, Pinterest, Klarna, Discord, and Grindr.
 As Alice (in Wonderland) might attest, using an elixir is the best solution to any scaling issue.